almostengr/nsbe-mp.org/docs/eday.md

 ### What

-Engineering Day allows students an opportunity to participate in a number of hands-on S.T.E.M. activities You can register for the event on our
+Engineering Day allows students an opportunity to participate in a number of hands-on S.T.E.M. activities
-<a href="https://2022eday.eventbrite.com/" target="_blank">EventBrite page</a>.

 We will also have giveaways, hands on STEM activities, and free food!